tamizhvendan/tamizhvendan.github.com/source/_posts/2016-09-19-scale-up-azure-functions-in-f-number-using-suave.markdown

 I hope that these functions are self-explanatory, so let's move on the next step.

-> To keep it simple, I've ignored other HTTP Methods like PATCH, HEAD etc.
+> To keep it simple, I've ignored other HTTP Methods like PATCH, HEAD, etc.

 The next step is creating Suave `HttpContext`